aanderse/LdapRecord.com/source/docs/laravel/auth/setup.md

 ## Eloquent Model Binding {#model-binding}

-If you are using [database synchronization](/docs/laravel/auth#database), model binding allows you to attach the users LdapRecord model to their Eloquent model so their LDAP data is available on every request automatically.
+If you are using [database synchronization](/docs/laravel/auth#database), model binding allows you to access the **currently authenticated user's** LdapRecord model from their Eloquent model.
+This grants you access to their LDAP data whenever you need it.

-> Using this feature will perform a single query on your LDAP server for a **logged in user per request**.
-> This could lead to slightly longer load times depending on your LDAP server and network speed.
-> <br/><br/>
-> This also means **persistent LDAP connectivity is required** while LDAP
-> authenticated users use your Laravel application.

 To begin, insert the `LdapRecord\Laravel\Auth\HasLdapUser` trait onto your User model: